 4) Quantify report rollups through calculations across rows and down columns with the Calculate option.
 Functions include sum, average, minimum, and maximum.

-5) Sort on cell values in the report by clicking the green Sort columns button.
-You can sort on single or multiple cell values.
+5) Sort on row, column or cell values in the report by clicking the sort button.
+You can sort on every value in the pivot table and drag/drop when multiple values are present to chose which sort should supercede the others.

 7) After setting your filters, click the Update Table button to update what is displayed.